 Though he lives, seemingly alone, in his decrepit surroundings, always lurking in the shadows is his insidious, unrelenting roommate: The Demon (Rupert Everett).
 The Demon is depression and insecurity embodied, that whispers things to him like, “Happiness is overrated.” and “There is no escape”.
 The Demon is an omnipresent figure concealed in the shadows of the antiquated building Luca haunts.
 The building is a character in and of itself, enclosing Luca in the greys and blues that consume his mind, and an imposing metaphor for the prison Luca is locked in, in his own head.

-When unrequited love Grace (Alison Doody) re-enters his life, it casts a sliver of light into his ever dark days and transports him back to a time when he had more confidence, joy and the promise of a life outside of his literal and proverbial cages.
-Grace is a journalist who wants to meet up and interview Luca about his retrospective and, though he longs to see her again, can he overcome his demon long enough to venture out?
+When unrequited love Grace (Alison Doody) re-enters his life, it casts a sliver of light into his ever-dark days and transports him back to a time when he had more confidence, joy and the promise of a life outside of his literal and proverbial cages.
+Grace is a journalist who wants to meet up and interview Luca about his retrospective, and though he longs to see her again, could he overcome his demon long enough to venture out?

 PAINTING A FILM

-The lighting and decor is absolute perfection, with a Gothic-like whimsy, reminiscent of old fairy tales and a Poe-like atmosphere of dread and madness.
-Soaked in literal blues, grays and enduring shadows, right down to the blueberry smoothies Luca drinks, the film faithfully captures the all consuming bleakness of depression.
-With only one location in the entire film, the viewer is absorbed into Luca’s haunted world until the very end and thanks to it’s superb, prolific imagery we are more than happy to stay in it.
+The lighting and decor are absolute perfection, with a Gothic-like whimsy, reminiscent of old fairy tales and a Poe-like atmosphere of dread and madness.
+Soaked in literal blues, greys and enduring shadows, right down to the blueberry smoothies Luca drinks, the film faithfully captures the all-consuming bleakness of depression.
+With only one location in the entire film, the viewer is absorbed into Luca’s haunted world until the very end and thanks to its superb, prolific imagery we are more than happy to stay in it.

 The music, though mostly recognizable classical compositions, plays with the overall mood throughout creating heaviness, lightness or an overall sense of unease.
 Brady ingeniously uses each musical morsel to her and the story’s advantage, illustrating not only what we see happening, but also hints at that which is less obvious, lurking beneath the immediate surface.
 It becomes yet another metaphor for those living with mental illness, who may seem fine on the outside, but who’s suffering is imperceptible to the rest of the world.